ACENET Summer School - General

 5. Pharmaceutical design

-• Uses parallel computing for running simulations of molecular dynamics
+• simulations of molecular dynamics

 Benefits of parallel computing: